 10 Gorgeous Beaches with the Clearest Water in the World

 You don’t need a crystal ball to tell you where your next vacation will be when you have these clear water beaches waiting for you.
-Start packing!
+Learn more—and start packing!

 Porto Katsiki—Lefkada, Greece

 Porto Katsiki Beach (which was formerly said to only be accessible by goats, hence its Greek translation of “Goat Port”) is located on an island called Lefkada in the Ionian Sea.
 It can only be reached by taking narrow roads, which are usually congested with traffic, followed by walking down a small, winding staircase alongside a cliff.
 Taxi-boats are perhaps the least complex way to reach this secluded paradise.
-But rest assured, the journey is worthwhile.
-In fact, it is considered to be one of the 10 best beaches in the Mediterranean.
+But rest assured, the journey is worthwhile, as it’s one of the most stunning places with clear water.
+In fact, it is considered to be one of the ten best beaches in the Mediterranean and one of the most beautiful beaches in the world.

 Ipil Beach—El Nido, Palawan Island, Philippines

-Ipil Beach is known to be free of tourists and many travelers find that they are the only ones on the beach during their visit, with the exception of some locals.
-Visitors can expect to see monkeys, a plethora of chromatic coral, palm trees, and friendly turtles.
+Ipil Beach, one of the most beautiful beaches in the world, is known to be free of tourists and many travelers find that they are the only ones on the beach during their visit, with the exception of some locals.
+In addition to one of the most stunning clear beaches, visitors can expect to see monkeys, a plethora of chromatic coral, palm trees, and friendly turtles.
 The backdrop of the mountains makes for incredible scenery, and the sunset is said to be remarkable.
 That said, it’s a good idea to know about some hidden beach dangers you should take seriously.

 Dam Trau—Ba Ria-Vung Tau Province, Vietnam

 Dam Trau Beach is fairly close to an airport, so visitors can expect to see some occasional low-flying planes.
-Otherwise, the beach is surrounded by parts of a tropical jungle, a forest plentiful with bamboo, and pine trees, offering visitors an enchanting feel of being in their own little world.
+Otherwise, the beach is surrounded by parts of a tropical jungle, a forest plentiful with bamboo and pine trees, offering visitors an enchanting feel of being in their own little world.
 Dam Trau can be reached by a rather bumpy and muddy road, which ultimately opens up to an incredible view of the sea, three small beach restaurants, hammocks, fine white sand, and little to no tourists.
-If you love the remote beauty of Dam Trau, these are some other amazing beaches to add to your bucket list.
+If you love places with clear water and the remote beauty of Dam Trau, these are some more of the most beautiful beaches in the world to add to your bucket list.

 Devil’s Bay—Virgin Gorda, British Virgin Islands